teddziuba/pqauth/README.md

   - **Do everything over HTTPS**, if you're not already.
 While it's safe to do this authentication dance over an insecure channel like HTTP, the `session_key` is a secret, and probably isn't protected in-transit after this authentication dance.
 But I'm just a developer, I'm not your Dad.
 Do whatever you want.

+## Comparison to SSL Client Authentication

+*"But isn't this what SSL Client Certificates do?
+And pqAuth doesn't even use a certificate authority!"*

+Yes, this is sort of what SSL client certificates do, but there are e pretty serious problems with SSL client certificates:

+  - **They are nearly impossible to use.** Seriously.
+Try it some time, it will make you want to stab yourself in the eyeball with a soldering iron.
+And then, get your load balancer or HTTP server to pass the client identity information along to the app.
+It's brutal.
+  - **You can't extract a session key.** After the SSL/TLS negotiation is done, the client and server share a secret, but this is at the transport layer, and you can't really get at it from the application layer.
+  - **You need a certificate authority to sign client certificates.** On its face, this isn't a bad thing, after all, if Verisign says your client is who he says he is, believe it, right?
+But good luck getting client certs actually signed by CAs.
+Sure, you could start up your own CA to sign your client certs, but at that point, you're just using a CA to satisfy SSL's bureaucracy instead of as an actual source of trust.

+SSL client authentication is well intentioned, but the implementation is a disaster.